capitalch/trace/Walkthrough.md

 For Inserts and Updates of data, the entire data is converted to a big JSON object with all master and details data to be inserted in tables at back end.
 This JSON object is sent to GraphQL / Flask server as GraphQL mutation.
 The same is saved in PostgreSQL db using Graphene and Python.

 # Flask deployment while serving static files and index.html from Apache web server.
-Go through ood at my documentation of cloudjiffy
+Go through my documentation of cloudjiffy

 # Flask tips
 ## Understanding of template_folder, static_url_path, static_folder